 However, this was our last ship tour as well.
 Why?
 Because we had to stand in line for almost 3 hours.
 The tour itself lasted about 1 hour.
 So if you ever do decide to take this excellent tour start as early as possible and expect to take a full 1/2 day including the tour and the walk to the boat and back.

 Ship Tour Tips:

 These tips came from our personal experience.
-See here for the latest 2015 official times and details (which can change frequently).
-We recommend you get there quite early to hopefully reduce what can be an hours long wait (note: tour hours range from 9 am-4 pm in 2015 depending on ship and day).
+See here for the latest 2017 official times and details (which can change frequently).
+We recommend you get there quite early to hopefully reduce what can be an hours long wait (note: tour hours vary in 2017 depending on ship and day).
 Also, definitely check the rules beforehand.
-They appear to be getting less restrictive in 2015 … but in 2012 a government ID was required, minimum age was 8 and no open-toed shoes, skirts, high heels, or handicapped personnel were allowed on board of working military vessels.
+They appear to be getting less restrictive in 2017 … but last time we went a government ID was required, minimum age was 8 and no open-toed shoes, skirts, high heels, or handicapped personnel were allowed on board of working military vessels.

 One thing to do in advance is figure out exactly where the ship will actually be docked; in 2012 we checked ahead but couldn’t find this information which caused us a long walk.
 The ship turned out to be docked just north of Delancy St, fairly close to the Ballpark.
 Once you know where the ship is located you should probably park nearby.
 Parking south towards the Ballpark also might make for an quicker escape from traffic when leaving after the air show.